Les Saintes, Terre de Haut, Guadeloupe – A Caribbean Island Escape

 1. EXPLORE TOWN

-This charming village is one of the cutest in the Caribbean, filled with colouful family homes, local shops, and restaurants serving traditional Guadeloupean cuisine.
+This charming village is one of the cutest in the Caribbean, filled with colorful family homes, local shops, and restaurants serving traditional Guadeloupean cuisine.

 2. TERRE DE HAUT BEACHES